wa11breaker/flutter-bloc.nvim/README.md

 ## Configuration Options

+> [!NOTE]
+> Currently doesn't support plugin invocation from tree explorer to generate bloc inside a folder.
+You will get 'attempt to concatenate local 'buf_directory' (a nil value)' as the buf_direcotry will be nil.

 - `bloc_type`: Specifies the type of BLoC generation

   - `'default'`: Standard BLoC generation
   - `'equatable'`: Uses Equatable for equality comparisons
   - `'freezed'`: Generates code with Freezed immutable classes